uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/funding-your-training.md

 You can apply for a tuition fee loan of up to £9,250 to cover your teacher training, so you don't need to pay course fees upfront.
 You can also apply for a maintenance loan of up to £12,382 to help with living costs.

-You can still apply for a tuition fee and/or a maintenance loan if you already have a student loan, and regardless of whether you get a bursary or scholarship.
+You can still apply for a tuition fee and a maintenance loan if you already have a student loan, and regardless of whether you get a bursary or scholarship.

 You will only have to make loan repayments once you're earning.
 Your repayments will not increase if you already have a student loan and take an additional loan for teacher training.